peterhinch/micropython-nano-gui/README.md

 ## 1.2 Description

 Widgets are intended for the display of data from physical devices such as sensors.
-They are drawn using graphics primitives rather than icons to minimise RAM usage.
-It also enables them to be effciently rendered at arbitrary scale by hosts with restricted processing power.
-The approach also enables widgets to maximise information in ways that are difficult with icons, in particular using dynamic color changes in conjunction with moving elements.
+They are drawn using graphics primitives rather than icons to minimize RAM usage.
+It also enables them to be efficiently rendered at arbitrary scale by hosts with restricted processing power.
+The approach also enables widgets to maximize information in ways that are difficult with icons, in particular using dynamic color changes in conjunction with moving elements.

 Copying the contents of the frame buffer to the display is relatively slow.
 The